Consultation

 We are committed to early and continuous engagement to ensure that the development of our proposals for Lime Down Solar Park is informed and shaped by community input.
 Local communities, residents, and councils play a vital role in this process.

-The design process for the proposed development will be iterative and will be informed by feedback received during the two stages of community consultation that are planned for the Project.
+The design process for the proposed development will be iterative and informed by feedback received during the stages of community consultation that are planned for the Project.

 Stage One non-statutory consultation – March 2024